vmware-archive/clarity/BUILD.md

 These scripts use Docker to start up a container with selenium and chrome to run the Gemini tests.
 Currently there are 4 sets in our code base and these are arbitrary sets to parallelize running them in Travis builds.
 You must pass in the set(s) for both of these scripts (e.g. `npm run test:visual set1 set3`).

+##### `npm run format:file -- path/to/file`

+When contributing to clarity there is a post commit hook installed and run with [husky](https://github.com/typicode/husky) that will only format the files staged before they are committed.
+There are corner cases and editors that may not behave as expected and it is possible to create a pull request that fails because the files are not properly formatted.
+This command can be used to format a specific file or a space separated list of files.